timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-09-04
+# Today is 2019-09-07

 ## Objectives for the day:

-- Fix some of the bugs
-- Reorder some of the levels (8)
+- Alphabetize the track segment list in Track Builder
-- Create levels
+- Clean up more levels
+- Take some screenshots
 - Continue polishing the pitch deck.
+- Attempt a fun surprise / polish feature, and see how it goes.
+- Create new levels

 # Purpose